SEARCH

 Stephanie Hasty is an English teacher at Seneca Valley High School in Germantown, MD, and a member of Retro Report's Council of Educators.
 She grew up in Mansfield, MO, where the "Little House" books were written, and learned to embrace her identity as a woman of mixed heritage in the Ozarks.
 Her journey has been shaped by the challenges and rewards of small-town life and she loves sharing this perspective with her students in suburban Maryland.

 Maddy Waldman is a multi-disciplined artist, with a focus as a documentary filmmaker and creative writer.
 She is a senior at Duke Ellington School of the Arts, in Washington DC, but was born and raised in upstate New York.
+She is a winner of the 2024 Know Your Power Teen Arts Contest, organized by the DC Public Library.
 Through her work, she hopes to tell the stories that you can’t always see.

 Journeylove Taylor is one of the students featured on CITIZEN NATION.
 She graduated from Wauwatosa West High School in Wauwatosa, WI, and is a coach for the We The People competition.